ohiofi/game-design-curriculum/README.md

 Not enough luck could lead to:
 - Solved Games
-- Being out of your league / swimming out of your depth
+- Being out-matched / out of your league / swimming out of your depth

 #### Solved Games